 The Casper Hybrid has enhanced edge support, meaning the edges of the mattress are relatively firm, which makes them comfier to sit on.
 This can be a helpful feature for people who might find it tough to get in or out of their bed.

 The Casper is a mattress delivered in a box, so is great for anyone with limited access to their property.
 It's also made in the UK, so may be trickier to buy in some areas of the US.

 The Casper website isn't as info-packed as many of its rivals, so you should do some thorough research elsewhere before committing to a Casper mattress.

 The benefit of a hybrid mattress is that is offers both an extra layer of comfort and support, while allowing movement for two adults.
 This means you shouldn't disturb your partner while shifting around in bed.

-TopTenReviews is not the only online reviewer with good things to say about the Casper Hybrid.
+We're not the only ones with good things to say about the Casper Hybrid.
 Linda Clayton of Real Homes describes the mattress as “a brilliant buy for side sleepers or anyone who suffers back pain in particular.”

 Meanwhile, over 19,000 Casper customers have given the Casper Hybrid and Original mattresses an average rating in excess of 4.5 stars at the Casper online store at the time of writing.

-The Casper Hybrid is a significant investment, with an RRP of $795 to $1,395.
+The Casper Hybrid is affordable compared to other luxury mattresses, with a RRP of $695 to $1,495.
 That said, if you like to feel very well supported in bed, or if you have aches and pains, it could be a smart investment too.

 Along with the Helix Mattress and the Leesa Original Mattress, this mattress is one of the best around when it comes to combining a comfy feel with support you can really notice.
 Lying down on it gave our tester a feeling of instant relief, which we put down to the combination of the pocket-sprung base layer with the denser distribution foam at the center of the mattress.